 This should result in you receiving the codes you need, and you can then set up your espace particulier.

-You do your actual declaration from your espace particulier.
+You do your actual declaration online from your espace particulier.

 In France you are taxed as a household so you will do one tax return per household.

 Overseas bank accounts

 You are required to declare the existence of any bank accounts you hold outside France.

 You need to fill in a separate form for any bank account that was active during the course of the year even though there may be a very low balance or activity on the account.

 The penalties for failing to declare such accounts are high c.1500 euros per account.

 France recently implemented a PAYE system.
 If you are employed in France, then some of the information on your tax return will be pre-populated but you will still have to complete a return and declare any overseas income and bank accounts.

 The following links all point to official information sources: